LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 qq^{-1} = q\frac{q^{*}}{\| q \| ^2 } = \frac{\| q \| ^2}{\| q \| ^2} = 1
 $$

-Division is then equivalent to multiplication by the inverse of a quaternion:
+Division is equivalent to multiplication by the inverse of a quaternion:

 $$ q_1/q_2 = q_1q_2^{-1} $$

 ### Unit quaternions

 A quaternion with magnitude 1 is called a unit quaternion.
-Unit quaternion lie on a hypersphere of 4 dimensions, which is not possible to visualise.
+Unit quaternions lie on a hypersphere of 4 dimensions, which is not possible to visualise.
 However we can get a feel of it through values:

 | $ \|q\| < 1     $         | $\|q\| = 1     $                | $ \|q\| > 1     $        |